AvisVonRueden/nedis/Readme.md

 ## Trying It Out

- Since nedis implements the unified redis prototcol, we can use `redis-cli` with nedis!
-First start the server:
+ Since nedis implements the unified redis prototcol, we can use `redis-cli` with nedis* First start the server:

      $ nedis-server